Excerpts from Jim Conrad's

 For the last few days at dusk as I've sat reading before the hut, a White-winged Dove has arrived during the last moments of light to drink at my birdbath.
 This is a bit daring, for I'm sitting only six feet away (2m).
 A portrait just of that bird's face with its characteristic amber eyes surrounded by indigo-blue skin, black stripe below the ear feathers (the auriculars), and a subtle flush of golden just below the stripe, all on a pale gray-brown background, is below:

 Some bird species are persnickety, maybe eating just a narrow range of foods, or foraging at a certain level in trees.
 White-winged Doves are more generalist and opportunistic.
 You see them foraging on the ground, eating fruits in trees and even hanging out in Pisté's garbage dump.
-A picture showing one tugging a seed from a leathery, splitting Frangipani fruit is shown at the right.
+A picture showing one tugging a seed from a leathery, splitting Frangipani fruit is shown below.

 Something interesting about that picture is that getting the seed out was tricky for the bird.
 Before the successful extraction documented in the picture, several times the bird had lost his balance and tipped from his perch.
 You can see the very moment of such a crash, a wing vainly groping for support where there is none at the bottom of this page

 Besides being generalist and opportunistic, my impression is that White-winged Doves are especially resolute about what they set out to do.